McCarthy, Scalise are likely contenders for House speaker - Philly

 For now, McCarthy and Scalise are seen as the chief contenders.

-McCarthy, 53, an affable California who has developed a rapport with Trump, is from a Central Valley district.
+McCarthy, 53, an affable Californian, is his party's No. 2 House leader and was one of the earliest and steadiest backers of Trump's presidential campaign.
 He was elected in 2006 and rocketed into a leadership job in 2009, thanks to his campaigning for fellow Republicans.
 He replaced Eric Cantor as majority leader in 2014 after the Virginian unexpectedly lost a primary for his House seat and quit.

 In 2015, McCarthy sought to succeed Speaker John Boehner, R-Ohio, who'd alienated conservatives who considered him insufficiently doctrinaire.
 McCarthy abruptly left that contest days later after failing to line up enough votes, and Ryan accepted the post.

-Scalise, 52, the House GOP vote counter first elected a decade ago, had little national name recognition when tragedy thrust him into headlines.
-He was shot at a congressional baseball practice last year and has slowly come back from his injuries.
+Scalise, 52, the House GOP vote counter and No. 3 leader, was first elected a decade ago and had little national name recognition until tragedy thrust him into headlines.
+He was shot at a congressional baseball practice last year and is still recovering from his injuries, an ordeal that's earned the conservative former state legislator broad respect.

-The former state legislator and Louisiana conservative has earned the respect of his fellow lawmakers.

 "The strength he's shown with his injury, I think, has heightened where he is" among colleagues, said Rep. Phil Roe, R-Tenn.